Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 - Added in a graphical element to the thruster, which gives the user visual feedback that something happened when they hold down the UP arrow.
 This with the increase in the ship's speed provides an all-round good user experience for the potential gamer.

 - When the last asteroid is destroyed, game continues with an extra asteroid and increased speed in game.
 The gradual increased difficulty in the game will get the user excited.
+A visual reputation of the level they are on will give them bragging rights amoungst their friends!

 ---